 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits a tight driveway for small tear-offs, keeping shingle weight within tonnage for one single haul.
+The 10-yard can fits in a tight driveway for shingle weight management during a single haul for your project.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Tempe home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.